EmbedJournal/embedjournal/_posts/2013-06-19-arduino-sd-card-initialization-failed.md

 Restarting...
 ```

 One after the other I tried all their example sketches without any luck.
-Then as usual I suspected my resistive network, especially after reading thisA _"Is there a wiring/soldering problem?".A _Built another one and then another!
+Then as usual I suspected my resistive network, especially after reading this _"Is there a wiring/soldering problem?"_ I built another one and then another!
 Yet the problem persisted.

 I read in some forum posts that the resistive network introduces a latency in the SPI bus and could be the reason for the problem.
-So I decided to buy a low costA [W5100](http://www1.futureelectronics.com/doc/WIZNET%20INC/W5100.pdf) Ethernet shield which has a SD card slot (Image of which is featured in the heading of this post).
+So I decided to buy a low cost [W5100](http://www1.futureelectronics.com/doc/WIZNET%20INC/W5100.pdf) Ethernet shield which has an SD card slot (Image of which is featured in the heading of this post).

 Most of the Ethernet shields have SD card slot, it would be pointless buying one without it.
 But again the problem was not solved.
 It took me a while to find out the solution.

-**The solution** to this problem, is that you have to let digital Pin 10 as output (for the SD library to work) and put out a logic HIGH by addingA "digitalWrite(10,HIGH);".
+**The solution** to this problem, is that you have to let digital Pin 10 as output (for the SD library to work) and put out a logic HIGH by adding "digitalWrite(10,HIGH);".
 For Arduino Mega you have to do exactly the same ignore pin 53 completely though the comment asks you to change it to 53.
-A

 So after making the change, the CardInfo sketch should look like this.